-Activities include a spa, scuba diving, snorkelling, dolphin and whale watching trips, and a strolling around the marina.
+Activities include a spa, scuba diving, snorkeling, dolphin and whale watching trips, and strolling around the marina.

-The Grand Hyatt Muscat is a business hotel at the heart of the diplomatic centre of Oman, but that shouldn’t put the leisure traveller off.
+The Grand Hyatt Muscat is a business hotel at the heart of the diplomatic center of Oman, but that shouldn’t put the leisure traveler off.
 For those with families in tow, we would recommend staying in the Shangri-La above, as there are many more activities on offer to amuse children.
-However, for the more sophisticated traveller, the Grand Hyatt has a great gym, nice swimming pool and private beach, so there are enough leisure facilities available.
+However, for the more sophisticated traveler, the Grand Hyatt has a great gym, a nice swimming pool, and a private beach, so there are enough leisure facilities available.
 Rooms are a decent size, but in need of a refurb – however, they are clean so they are still pleasant to relax in.